AllianceSCC/ASCC_web_data/content/science-writing-labs/include.md

     padding: ["10px", "0", "10px", "0"]
 ---

-Labs include one month of professional development in four virtual sessions that are accompanied by:
+Labs include four virtual professional development sessions that are accompanied by:

    - a personalized development plan,